Shak Vorta Recipe | Saag Ghota | Mashed Greens

 By Mita Mondal

-Shak Vorta is a traditional Bengali dish that consists of mashed greens, often made with spinach or amaranth leaves.
+Shak Vorta is a traditional Bengali dish that consists of mashed greens, often made with spinach.
 The word "Shak" in Bengali refers to leafy greens, and "Vorta" means mash or mash-up.

 5 from 1 vote